MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

       New-DkimSigningConfig -DomainName {Domain for which config is to be created} -KeySize 2048 -Enabled $True
       ```

-   Rimanere connessi a Office 365 per *verificare* la configurazione.
+Rimanere connessi a Microsoft 365 per *verificare* la configurazione.

 1. Eseguire il comando seguente: